WackyDawg/WackyDawg/README.md

         cool_projects = [
-            "AI-driven website recommendation engine 🤖 – because everyone loves personalized suggestions!", "Blockchain-based voting system 🔒🗳️ – Making elections more secure, one block at a time!", "A smart home automation app 🏠💡 – Controlling lights with a tap... or a voice command!", "A real-time collaborative whiteboard app 🖍️ – Work together, even from miles apart!"
+            "AI-driven website recommendation engine 🤖 – because everyone loves personalized suggestions!", "Blockchain-based voting system 🔒🗳️ – Making elections more secure, one block at a time!", "A smart home automation app 🏠💡 – Controlling lights with a tap... or a voice command!"
         ]

         habit = [